Home

 Ignorance is tragic.
 A lack of basic universal education means poverty and hopelessness, also the lack of robust inner world.
 Such societies will fall behind, see many people turn to criminality, and often end up subservient.

-Public education systems are debatably beneficial, and their budgets rather questionable.
-There are facts and then there's indoctrination.
+Public education systems are imperfect, and their budgets can be questioned.
 Foolish bad people can wreck a family or neighborhood, while highly educated bad people can ruin entire nations.

 Knowledge is vastly preferable to ignorance, and useful skills greatly outstrip helplessness.
 Medieval Christians formalized and taught critical thinking, and that's been useful ever since.
 Basic facts, the "Three Rs," social capacity, and engaged curiosity, are all wonderful.
 More so when there's less focus on popular ideological trends, instead on actual tolerance and full intellectual diversity.